-As 2018 is quickly winding down, one thing is abundantly clear in the marketing landscape going into 2019.
 Content marketing is no longer a novelty, niche or side project.
 Increasingly, content marketing is now critical to overall marketing strategy.
-Consequently, it’s 100 percent necessary to stay on top of content marketing trends to remain competitive in the marketplace.
+It’s 100 percent necessary to stay on top of content marketing trends to remain competitive in the marketplace.
 As content marketing continues its rapid evolution, these content marketing trends will be shaping the way companies create and audiences consume content in 2019.

 Since video first became a major player in content marketing trends in 2016, it has transformed how we communicate with consumers.
-In 2019, experts project that customizable features and multimedia components will rule the video content space with many brands starting to prepare video campaigns for a mobile-only future.
+In 2020, experts project that personalized video will be the next big trend.
+Nearly 3 out of 4 consumers say they will are likely to engage with personalized messages.

 According to We Are Social’s Global Digital Report, half of U.S. Internet users view videos online every day.
-A 2017 Animoto report found that 64 percent of consumers will follow through with a purchase after watching a branded Facebook video.
+A 2020 Animoto report found that video ads were the primary way that consumers decide on purchases.
 Furthermore, experts only project video to continue rising in importance, predicting that video will account for 82 percent of all Internet traffic by 2021.
 Also, Aberdeen research notes that marketers who use video see revenue increases 49 percent faster than those who don’t.

 So, if you aren’t already creating video content to capture this large market segment, it’s time to start producing both live and prerecorded videos.
 As video content necessitates a larger allocation of resources than other content, it could be worthwhile to attempt to collaborate with influencers or brand enthusiasts.
 Also, make sure that you are using various platforms for your video content to extend your reach.
 Don’t just post to YouTube and call it a day.
 Make sure you are also using Facebook, Snapchat and IGTV to name a few.